-Resource Reason for Elimination Marine Vegetation Marine vegetation is present within the Study Area; however, because of the limited amount of human presence and minimal chance for interaction with marine vegetation due to the ice camp being above the ice, there would be no impact to marine vegetation.
-Deep Sea Corals and Coral Reefs No deep sea corals or coral reefs are present in the Study Area.
-Therefore, no impact would occur to these species.
+Resource Reason for Elimination Marine Marine vegetation is present within the Study Area; however, because of the limited Vegetation amount of human presence and minimal chance for interaction with marine vegetation due regetation to the ice camp being above the ice, there would be no impact to marine vegetation.
+Deep Sea Corals No deep sea corals or coral reefs are present in the Study Area.
+Therefore, no impact would and Coral Reets occur to these species.
 Sea Turtles No sea turtles would be present in the Study Area.
 Therefore, no impact would occur to these species.
-Terrestrial Wildlife With the exception of the Arctic fox (Vulpes lagopus), no other terrestrial wildlife is anticipated to occur at the ice camp.
+With the exception of the Arctic fox (Vulpes lagopus), no other terrestrial wildlife is Terrestrial Wildlife anticipated to occur at the ice camp.
 Therefore, no impact would occur to these species.
 Impacts to Arctic fox were analyzed in the ICEX EA/OEA, and no new analysis is required.
 Socioeconomic Envi ronment Aesthetics Aircraft movements out of the Deadhorse Airport, in Prudhoe Bay, would be consistent with the typical flights coming in and out of the airport.
 Vessel movements would be at least 100 to 150 nautical miles from shore and would be under the ice in the Study Area.
 Therefore, the Proposed Action would not impact aesthetics.
-Archaeological and Historical Resources No known archaeological or historical resources are located within the Study Area.
-Therefore, the Proposed Action would not impact archaeological and historical resources.
-Commercial and Recreational Fisheries There are no commercial or recreational fisheries in or near the Study Area.
-Therefore, the Proposed Action would not impact commercial and recreational fisheries.
-Commercial Shipping and Transportation Although there is a shipping lane in the Study Area (i.e., Northwest Passage), it is only used during late July through mid-October (depending on the route and year).
-Since this is outside of the timeframe of the Proposed Action, there would be no impact to commercial shipping and transportation.
+Archaeological No known archaeological or historical resources are located within the Study Area.
+Resources Therefore, the Proposed Action would not impact archaeological and historical resources.
+Commercial and There are no commercial or recreational fisheries in or near the Study Area.
+Therefore, the Fisheries Proposed Action would not impact commercial and recreational fisheries.
+Commercial Although there is a shipping lane in the Study Area (i.e., Northwest Passage), it is only used Shipping and during late July through mid-October (depending on the route and year).
+Since this is Transportation shipping and transportation.
 Cultural Resources The Study Area is offshore of known cultural resources.
 Environmental Justice The Proposed Action would occur on and in the open ocean, and the majority of the action would occur offshore.
 There would be no disproportionately high or adverse human health or environmental impacts on minority or low-income populations.
 Additionally, Prudhoe Bay does not have a minority or low-income population.
-Therefore, the Proposed Action would not impact environmental justice.
+Therefore, the Proposed Action would not impact environmental iustice.
 Infrastructure No modification of infrastructure would occur as a result of the Proposed Action.
 Therefore, the Proposed Action would not impact infrastructure.
-Recreational Boating and Tourism During the timeframe of the Proposed Action, there would be no recreational boating and tourism in the Study Area.
-Therefore, the Proposed Action would not impact recreational boating and tourism.
+Recreational During the timeframe of the Proposed Action, there would be no recreational boating and Boating and tourism in the Study Area.
+Therefore, the Proposed Action would not impact recreational Tourism boating and tourism.
 Subsistence Hunting Analyzed in the ICEX EA/OEA.
 No new analysis required.
 Utilities The Proposed Action would not occur near any utilities.
 Therefore, the Proposed Action would not impact utilities.